sequelize/sequelize/docs/migrations.md

 This will execute that seed file and you will have a demo user inserted into `User` table.

-**Note:** _Seeders execution is not stored anywhere unlike migration which use `SequelizeMeta` table.
+**Note:** _Seeders execution is not stored anywhere unlike migrations, which use the `SequelizeMeta` table.
 If you wish to override this please read `Storage` section_

 ### Undoing Seeds
-Seeders if they are using any storage can be undo.
-There are two commands available for that
+Seeders can be undone if they are using any storage.
+There are two commands available for that:

 If you wish to undo most recent seed